arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 - Below Zero - Display "Bigger number was negative"
 - Equal to ZERO - Display "Both numbers were equally distant on number line on opposite sides"
 - Greater than ZERO - Display "Bigger number was positive"

+### Q - 07
+Write a Python program to check whether two user defined integers are additive inverse of each other.